adloky/smalls/benoni-b-ss.md

 **1.d4 Nf6 2.c4 c5 3.d5 e6 4.Nc3 exd5 5.cxd5 d6 6.Nf3 g6 7.g3**

 The Fianchetto Variation is a solid line for White.
 White intends to slowly build up his position.
 It is an important line since it can also be reached via the move order 1.d4 Nf6 2.c4 e6 3.g3 c5 4.d5 exd5 5.cxd5 d6.
-Thus Black players who don?t want to play the Catalan when White plays 3. g3 often go for this specific variation in the Benoni.
+Thus Black players who don't want to play the Catalan when White plays 3. g3 often go for this specific variation in the Benoni.

 **7...Bg7 8.Bg2 O-O 9.O-O**